RaghuRam2005/llm_based_article_summary/readme.md

 ### Step 4: Set Up Environment Variables

-Create a `.env` file in the root directory and add your API keys in a way it can be accessed in the app.
+Create a `.env` file in the root directory and add your gemini API keys in a way it can be accessed in the app.

 ### Step 5: Run the Flask Backend